kiramrtr/dev-notes/_sources/index.md.txt

 - Exposure on Hystrix, Eureka – Good to have
 - Swagger for API Documentation
 - How to roll back the Transactions in case of exceptions, How to cancel?
-- CQRS in API Strategy and DB Strategy
+- CQRS in API and DB
 - OAuth 2.0
 - JWT
 - API Gateway: